Focused ultrasound surgery for uterine fibroids

 Clothing and personal items

 An MRI uses a magnetic field to create detailed pictures of the inside of your body.
-Metal objects on — or in — your body may interfere with the magnetic field used during the exam, affecting the quality of the MRI and possibly causing a safety problem.
-The magnetic field may also damage electronic items.
+Metal objects on — or in — your body may interfere with the magnetic field.
+This can affect the quality of the MRI, may damage electronic items and can possibly cause a safety problem.

 If possible, leave jewelry or metal or electronic accessories at home, as you'll be asked to leave these items in the dressing room before the procedure.

-Tell the technologist if you have any metal or electronic devices inside your body, such as metallic joint prostheses, artificial heart valves, implanted electronic devices, cochlear implants, body piercings or dental implants.
+Tell the technologist if you have any metal or electronic devices inside your body, such as metallic joint prostheses, artificial heart valves, implanted electronic devices, cochlear implants or body piercings.